Postpartum Exercise to Restore The Core

 Inability to perform a Kegel

-If you attempt to return to exercise and continue to have problems, it is time to seek the help of a women’s health physical therapist who specializes in treating the pelvis and postpartum dysfunctions.
-With proper exercise and hands-on manual therapy, the muscles can be retrained to function properly, even after many years of dysfunction.
-To find a qualified physical therapist in your area, click here.
-You deserve to be the best version of yourself and to have a healthy core!
+If you have any of the above symptoms or attempt to return to exercise and continue to have problems, it is time to seek the help of a pelvic health physical therapist who specializes in treating the pelvis and postpartum dysfunctions.
+With proper training and hands-on treatment, the muscles can function optimally, even after many years of dysfunction.
+To find a qualified physical therapist in your area, click here or schedule with one of our expert physical therapists.
+You not only deserve to live optimally; your family is depending on you to be the best version of yourself!

 Lee L-J, Lee D. 2011.
 Chaper 7: Clinical Practice - The Reality For Clinicians.
 The Pelvic Girdle, 4th edition.
 Elsevier, Edinburgh.